T-AbdelAlim/CraniumPy/README.md

 - **On** (default): same alignment, plus a single depth-only translation on top, from that initial anchor to the centroid of the head-circumference slice - so the final position reflects the whole head's shape, not just 3 clicked points, giving more consistent comparisons across scans/raters.
 See [the validation paper](https://journals.lww.com/jcraniofacialsurgery/fulltext/10.1097/scs.0000000000009448~reliability-and-agreement-of-automated-head-measurements) for the full method and reliability data.

 ### Visualization
-After analysis, "Visualization" lets you show either the measurement lines or a template comparison over the result mesh - never both at once, since they'd occupy the same space on the viewer.
+After analysis, "Visualization" lets you show either the metrics/asymmetry view or a template comparison over the result mesh - never both at once, since they'd occupy the same space on the viewer.

-**Measurements** (cranial only, default when available): draws the HC circumference ring (red), BPD span (blue), and OFD span (green) on the mesh, the same colours as the saved 2D figure.
+**Metrics** (cranial, default): draws the HC circumference ring (red), BPD span (blue), and OFD span (green) on the mesh, the same colours as the saved 2D figure.
 The mesh goes semi-transparent while these are showing so a line running along the far side stays visible, and a panel over the viewer shows the numeric values.

+**Asymmetry** (facial, default): tints the mesh with the same blue(dented in)/white/red(protruding out) heatmap as the saved 2D figure, with a colour scale bar over the viewer.

 **Template alignment**: displays a semi-transparent reference template over the result, with axes and center-of-gravity markers for both meshes.